 In between dates with Tillett, Ikinger has lent her sizzling sounds to several acts.
-One, Kings of the World with ex Saint Janine Hall.
+One, Kings of the World with ex-Saint Janine Hall.
 Shifting her base from Sydney to Melbourne Ikinger joined Red Dress with Cathy Green from Oz punk originals X. They released the album 'Tight'.
 It wasn't long before the legendary kings of Melbourne rock, the Sacred Cowboys introduced the powerful melodic edge of Ikinger's electric guitar to their mud splattered mayhem.
 Check out the album 'Things to Come'.
 Other recording dates followed - including Kim Salmon & the Surrealists' on 'You Gotta Let Me Do My Thing' and Tex Perkins' 'Far Be It From Me'.
+She was also handpicked for two Australian tours with American guitar legend Adrian Belew.

 Linking up with Caroline Kennedy just from The Plums and soon for Deadstar they created Salon Baby, her ability to enrich songs in demand again and then went solo.
-In 2001 Penny Ikinger commenced recording her debut solo album 'Electra', Melbourne, Australia.
-Working on a clash of melody and discordance Ikinger said: "I want it to feel like a Fellini film".In Nov 2001 Penny released her debut solo EP "Songs from the Deep" to critical acclaim.
+In 2001 Penny Ikinger commenced recording her debut solo album 'Electra' in Melbourne.
+Working on a clash of melody and discordance Ikinger said: "I want it to feel like a Fellini film".In Nov 2001 Penny released her debut solo EP 'Songs from the Deep' to critical acclaim.
 The three track EP also featured an appearance by long time musical colleague Louis Tillett who contributed piano and deep as the ocean backing vocals on the song "Sponge Diver".
 This dark and evocative EP received national and international airplay

 She toured America to promote her album 'Electra' in May/April 2004 as part of the Career Records "Mini Van of Stars " entourage.
 She also toured Australia and New Zealand.
 In 2005 she joined Scientist/Surrealist Kim Salmon's band Salmon as a member of his six(!) guitar line-up.
 In 2006 her 'Electra' album was released on vinyl by Bang!
 Records (Spain) and Ikinger toured Europe and also played shows in Tokyo, Japan in 2008.
 Her EP 'Fragile' was released in 2009 and promoted by tours of Europe and Australia.
 In 2010 she released her second solo album 'Penelope' on Citadel Records.